huggingface/diffusers/docs/source/en/training/instructpix2pix.md

     <img src="https://huggingface.co/datasets/diffusers/docs-images/resolve/main/output-gs%407-igs%401-steps%4050.png" alt="instructpix2pix-output" width=600/>
 </p>

-The `train_instruct_pix2pix.py` script (you can find the it [here](https://github.com/huggingface/diffusers/blob/main/examples/instruct_pix2pix/train_instruct_pix2pix.py)) shows how to implement the training procedure and adapt it for Stable Diffusion.
+The `train_instruct_pix2pix.py` script (you can find it [here](https://github.com/huggingface/diffusers/blob/main/examples/instruct_pix2pix/train_instruct_pix2pix.py)) shows how to implement the training procedure and adapt it for Stable Diffusion.

 ***Disclaimer: Even though `train_instruct_pix2pix.py` implements the InstructPix2Pix training procedure while being faithful to the [original implementation](https://github.com/timothybrooks/instruct-pix2pix) we have only tested it on a [small-scale dataset](https://huggingface.co/datasets/fusing/instructpix2pix-1000-samples).
 This can impact the end results.
 For better results, we recommend longer training runs with a larger dataset.
 [Here](https://huggingface.co/datasets/timbrooks/instructpix2pix-clip-filtered) you can find a large dataset for InstructPix2Pix training.***